The 6 Best Reasons to Visit Yosemite in the Spring

 1) The Waterfalls Are Raging

 Bridalveil and Yosemite Falls, among the park’s many other waterfalls, are truly awe-inspiring sights.
 These cataracts are at their peak when snowmelt starts to flow from high altitudes.
-The timing for the best waterfalls can range from April to June, depending on the year’s accumulation.
+The timing for the best waterfalls in Yosemite can range from April to June, depending on the year’s accumulation.
 Some years, when there hasn’t been much snow, the window to see the falls can be limited to spring.

 2) Stop and Smell the Wildflowers